 - The College Now program provides high school students the opportunity to earn college credits while fulfilling high school graduation requirements.
-Students under the age of 18 who have not graduated from high school or earned a GED® must fill out the "Underage Student Agreement" or "High School Partnership" form.
-Forms and information can be found on myLakerLink. - · College Now programs include:
+Students under the age of 18 who have not graduated from high school or earned a GED® can learn more about our High School Partnerships here. - · College Now programs include: